emeraldjava/wma-agegrade-calculator/README.md

 list and add results

 ## Graph
-show gragh of last week, with ages, distances and age ranks.
+show graph of last week, with ages, distances and age ranks.

 # Mr Data Converter - Excel to Json